 Not only can profile optimization help you appear in search engines, but furthermore, increase visibility with a social platform internal search function.
 Below is an example of a search we performed in Facebook:

 In addition to Social Media, optimizing products you sell on Amazon or eBay has become another important factor in Search Marketing.
 Amazon is considered by many to be the leader when it comes to online selling and one of the easiest ways to generate sales for your product, is to optimize your product page so that you rank higher, in Amazon.
 If you are able to convert more page views to actual sales, Amazon will rank your page higher giving you better visibility with Amazon customers.
-We came across a very helpful article on this subject that you can read here, but we’ve highlighted some specifics below.
+Check out some specifics:

 - Optimize Product Data